 Pallet Flow Racks

-Pallet flow racking utilizes a first in first out (FIFO) system of operations and works best for products that must be rotated due to time sensitivity.
+Pallet flow racking systems utilize a first in first out (FIFO) method of operations and works best for products that must be rotated due to time sensitivity.

 • High density storage